hthanhle/Bayesian-Gabor-Networks/README.md

 ### Train and test

+1. To train a Bayesian Gabor Network, run the following command: `python train.py`
-Please run the following commands: `python train.py` and `python test.py`
+2. To test the model, run the following command: `python test.py`